phalcon/documentation/docs/encryption-security-jwt.md

 !!! info "NOTE"

-    Currently, only symmetric algorithms are supported
+    Currently only HMAC-based (symmetric) signers are supported.

-`Phalcon\Encryption\Security\JWT` is a namespace that contains components that allow you to issue, parse, and validate JSON Web Tokens as described in [RFC 7915][rfc-7519].
+`Phalcon\Encryption\Security\JWT` contains components to issue, parse, and validate JSON Web Tokens as described in [RFC 7519][rfc-7519].

 These components are:

 - Builder ([Phalcon\Encryption\Security\JWT\Builder][security-jwt-builder])
 - Parser ([Phalcon\Encryption\Security\JWT\Token\Parser][security-jwt-token-parser])
 - Validator ([Phalcon\Encryption\Security\JWT\Validator][security-jwt-validator])

-!!! warning "NOTE"
+!!! warning "WARNING"

-    For the examples below, we have split the output split into different lines for readability
+    For the examples below, we have split the output into different lines for readability

 An example of using the component is: